 4. Renting Out Space

-If you have extra space in your home, renting it out can be a straightforward and passive way to generate income.
-Options range from long-term rentals to short-term Airbnb hosting, depending on your comfort level and local demand.
+If you possess additional space in your house, leasing it can be an easy and effortless method to earn money.
+Choices vary from extended rentals to brief Airbnb hosting, based on your comfort and the local market demand.

 Considerations for Renting: